-I work with coaches to support them in being the best coaches they can be.
-We focus on:
+Coaching Supervision supports coaches in being the best coaches they can be.
+It focuses on:

 Supervision can also support other professionals including mentors, consultants, advisors and trainers.

 developing new choices when "stuck" in their work

 exploring ethical dilemmas in a safe and confidential environment

 balancing their responsibilities both to the organization and to their individual clients

 acquiring new models and frameworks to guide their coaching

 understanding the culture or ecology of organisations in which they operate